lanmarc77/playaway/README.md

 |G|01:08|3870608|974d9f9cc9c65aa5c4fd8ef92cf556c7a5ae64934c77f1b3048ce8d1a3f413ed|

-# Unbricking / Low level access
+# Unbricking / Low level access / Flash dumps
 If a Playaway is bricked there is currently no way to revive it.
 Still I created a POC which shows a possible future way.
 You can find it in the [poc_unbrick](poc_unbrick) folder.
+There is also a description of how the flash is internally structured and how to extract the file system from a flash dump in the [flashdumptools](flashdumptools) folder.

 # Future ideas
 - a back sticker that is rewriteable like a chalk board that can hold the currently installed audio book name